Updated June 8, 2023

-MapReduce is defined as the framework of Hadoop which is used to process huge amount of data parallelly on large clusters of commodity hardware in a reliable manner.
-It allows the application to store the data in distributed form and process large dataset across clusters of computers using simple programming models so that’s why we can call MapReduce as a programming model used for processing huge amount of data distributed over the number 0f clusters using the different steps like Input splits, Map, Shuffle and Reduce.
+MapReduce is the Hadoop framework that processes a massive amount of data in numerous nodes.
+This data processes parallelly on large clusters of hardware in a reliable manner.
+It allows the application to store the data in a distributed form.
+It processes large datasets across groups of computers using simple programming models.
+Hence, MapReduce is a programming model for processing vast amounts of data spread over several clusters.

-- Hadoop Common: The Hadoop Common having utilities that support the other Hadoop subprojects.
+- Hadoop Common or core: The Hadoop Common has utilities supporting other Hadoop subprojects.

-- Hadoop Distributed File System (HDFS): Hadoop Distributed File System provides to access the distributed file to application data.
+- HDFS: Hadoop Distributed File System helps to access the distributed file to application data.

-- Hadoop MapReduce: It is a software framework for the processing of large distributed data sets on compute clusters.
+- Hadoop MapReduce: It is a software framework for processing large distributed data sets on compute clusters.

 - Hadoop YARN: Hadoop YARN is a framework for resource management and scheduling job.